blaircamp/blaircamp.github.io/_posts/2015-10-23-how-to-do-work-on-a-timer.markdown

 ---

-I was build a windows service that needed to fire off a long processing function ever so often.
+I was building a windows service that needed to fire off a long processing function every so often.
 I couldn't use a Ticker since I wasn't sure when the long processing would finish.
 This is an example of how I ended up using a Timer and reseting it after the long process had finished.
 Everytime a signal is received from the Timer, I make sure the timer is stopped, perform the long running task and then reset the Timer to fire again.

 {% highlight go %}
 package main